-Windows Vista or NaturallySpeaking voice recognition software can really catapult a freelance writer’s productivity by leaps and bounds.
-It’s similar to the way that computers increased writing productivity from writing with pen and paper.
+Windows Vista or NaturallySpeaking speech recognition software can really catapult a freelance writer’s productivity by leaps and bounds.
+It’s similar to the way that computers improved productivity from writing with pen and paper.

 Think about it for a moment.
 In the old days, research had to be done at a library or other information repository.
 Notes were handwritten on sheets of paper.
 Today, thanks to the computer, freelance writers have the ability to sit in the comfort of their own home and bring the research to them.
 The Internet allows writers to take digital notes.

-By similar leaps and bounds, voice recognition software can catapult ones writing productivity.
-Even the fastest of typists have a difficult time typing faster than they can speak.
-Capitalizing on that fact, voice recognition software has been all but perfected over the past few years.
+Similar to digital notes, voice recognition software does wonders for improving productivity.
+Even the fastest typists have a tough time typing faster than they can speak.
+Capitalizing on that fact, voice recognition software has made great improvements over the past few years.

-For writers with computers equipped with the Windows Vista operating system, the option to use Windows Vista speech recognition software is included as a freebie.
-Systems operating on Windows XP and earlier Windows operating systems have the option to use Dragon Deluxe NaturallySpeaking software created by the folks at Nuance.
+If you have a Windows Vista computer, you have the option to use the built-in Windows Vista speech recognition program.
+For computers operating on Windows XP or earlier, you have the option to use Dragon Deluxe NaturallySpeaking software created by the folks at Nuance.

 Cost for Speech Recognition Software

-Windows Vista speech recognition software is included with the Vista operating system, so there is no need to purchase additional software.
+Windows Vista speech recognition software is included with the Vista operating system.
+No need to purchase additional software.
 Dragon Deluxe retails for anywhere from $99 to $350, depending on the software version (Standard, Preferred, Preferred Mobile or Preferred Wireless).

 Software Training and Accuracy

-No matter which voice recognition software one decides to use, the software must be trained.
-It has to learn the way in which the writer speaks.
-It becomes familiar with the vernacular and speech patterns during dictation.
-Training the Windows Vista speech recognition software is a rather quick and painless process.
-NaturallySpeaking, on the other hand, requires more upfront training in order for the software to begin to accurately understand the writer’s dictation.
-The accuracy of both software programs improves the more you use it, but NaturallySpeaking requires more at the beginning.
+No matter which speech recognition software you decide to use, the software must be trained.
+Training the Windows Vista speech recognition software is a quick and painless process.
+NaturallySpeaking, on the other hand, requires quite a bit of upfront training.
+The more you train it, the more accurate it becomes.
+Actually, the accuracy of both software programs improves the more you use it, but NaturallySpeaking requires more at the beginning.

 Voice Commands for Computer Control

-Where NaturallySpeaking wins hands down over Windows Vista is that it has the ability to transcribe audio files.
-Therefore, freelance writers who use digital voice recorders can download and later transcribe audio files using NaturallySpeaking.
+With remote dictation, NaturallySpeaking is the winner, hands down.
+As such, writers who use digital voice recorders can download and later transcribe audio files using NaturallySpeaking.
 Windows Vista does not offer this feature.

 Best of Both Worlds

-Writers who already have NaturallySpeaking software and later upgrade to the Windows Vista operating system can enjoy and the best of both worlds.
+Writers who already have NaturallySpeaking and later upgrade to the Windows Vista can enjoy and the best of both worlds.
 The remote dictation capabilities of NaturallySpeaking plus the computer command controls of Windows Vista makes a formidable tool in any freelance writer’s arsenal.